Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 --- Page 30 (OCR) ---

-“Medicaid Program(s)" means, for purposes of this Attachment, a medical assistance program provided under a Health Benefit Plan approved under Title XVI, Title XIX and/or Title XxXI of the Social Security Act or any other federal or state funded program or product as designated by “Medically Necessary/Medical Necessity" means:
+"Medicaid Program(s)" means, for purposes of this Attachment, a medical assistance program provided under a Health Benefit Plan approved under Title XVI, Title XIX and/or Title XXI of the Social Security Act or any other federal or State funded program or product as designated by “Medically Necessary/Medical Necessity" means:
 A. Those services that are recommended by a physician or other licensed healthcare provider practicing within the scope of the physician's license who is treating the Medicaid Member.
 A Medically Necessary Medicaid Covered Service must satisfy each of the following criteria:
-@ It must be required in order to diagnose or treat a Medicaid Member's medical condition.
+(i) It must be required in order to diagnose or treat a Medicaid Member's medical condition.
 The convenience of a Medicaid Member, a Medicaid Member's family, or a provider shall not be a factor or justification in determining that a medical item or service is Medically Necessary;
 (ii) It must be safe and effective.
 To qualify as safe and effective, the type and level of medical item or